 What Are Collagen Supplements?

 Tissues in the body need collagen to help them stretch, keep their shape and cushion joints.
 As we age, our bodies stop producing as much collagen.
-People turn to collagen supplements to help replenish the body’s stores.
+Collagen supplements are intended to provide the necessary building blocks to replace and repair the body’s damaged collagen.
+The collagen in these products is not transported to tissues or directly integrated into tissues; it’s digested into amino acids, transferred into the blood and then turned into collagen at the destination tissue.

 In its natural form, collagen is difficult for the human body to break down.
-In order to help the body absorb it, supplement makers expose collagen to high heat and break it down into smaller pieces of collagen called hydrolyzed collagen, collagen hydrolysate or collagen peptides.
+To help the body absorb it, supplement makers expose collagen to high heat and break it down into smaller pieces of collagen called hydrolyzed collagen, collagen hydrolysate or collagen peptides.
 These terms are interchangeable.

 Collagen Powder and Other Types of Collagen Supplements

-Many people find collagen powders to be the most versatile because they can be added to foods or beverages, but supplements also come in pills, liquids and capsules.
+Many people interested in taking collagen supplements report finding collagen powders to be the most versatile method because they can be added to foods or beverages.
+Supplements also come in pills, liquids and capsules.
+Research hasn’t determined if a particular method of taking collagen supplements is better than other methods.

 Multi-collagen supplements include a combination of types.